Found in sub-Saharan African and much of South America.

 Where is Yellow fever found?

 Yellow Fever is currently found in South America and sub-Saharan Africa.
-An outbreak in Brazil from December 2016 has put the spotlight on yellow fever in South America.
+Brazil has seen regular outbreaks since 2016.

 There are 3 types of yellow fever outbreak:

 - Jungle Yellow Fever following travel to tropical jungle in Africa or South America.
 The virus may be passed from a rainforest monkey to mosquito, and then to a person.
 These cases are therefore isolated.